kruti-s/take-home-project/README.md

 is `O(length)` string slicing, and the preview diff (stdlib `difflib`) is tested against a 20,000-line document with a single-line change.

-**Search is index-backed, not a request-time scan.** SQLite's FTS5 keeps an inverted index in sync via SQL triggers (`app/schema.sql`) on every content change, so a search is an index lookup + BM25 ranking — latency scales with matching terms, not corpus size.
-Chosen over a hand-rolled index because FTS5 is built into SQLite (no extra dependency), stays transactionally consistent with writes, persists across restarts, and provides tokenization, ranking, and snippets.
-Trade-off: SQLite-specific (a Postgres move means `tsvector`/`pg_trgm`), and slightly slower than an in-memory index — which only matters far beyond this scale.
+**Search uses an index, not a scan.** SQLite's FTS5 extension keeps a lookup table of which words appear in which documents, updated automatically whenever a document is edited (`app/schema.sql`).
+Searching means looking a word up in that table, not reading every document — so it stays fast regardless of how many documents there are.
+It's built into SQLite (no extra dependency to run our own), can't drift out of sync with the data, and survives a server restart.
+Trade-off: it ties us to SQLite specifically, and it's marginally slower than a hand-built in-memory index — a gap that only matters at a much larger scale than this tool needs.

 ## Design rationale